c-rizz/lr_gym/README.md

 # Gazebo Gym Environment

-This repository provides a demo of Gazebo used to simulate a cart-pole task that implements the python OpenAI gym environment interface.
+This repository provides a demo setup which uses Gazebo and ROS to simulate a cart-pole task that implements the python OpenAI gym environment interface.

 ## Setup